Scribouilli/toctoctoc/README.md

 ## Security

-The only thing this server has to protect is the credentials received from github (secret token)
+The only thing this server has to protect are the credentials received from the forge services (for example GitHub's secret token).

-Aside from adhering to [POLA](# "Principle of least authority") practices, this server has very little to do, so little to protect and it's good this way\
+Aside from adhering to [POLA](# "Principle of least authority") practices, this server has very little to do, so little to protect and it's good this way.\
-It does not keep trace of the token after having sent them to their destination.
+It does not keep trace of the token after having sent it to their destination.
-One risk is a man-in-the-middle attack, but **well-configured HTTPS takes care of this easily**
+One risk is a man-in-the-middle attack, but **well-configured HTTPS takes care of this easily**.

 The only remaining risk probably comes from a complete take-over of the server via a remote-code execution (RCE) or complete system take-over.
 This could happen in the following ways:
 - hardware-access attack (backdoor or direct malicious access to hardware)
-- (i haven't studied it, but probably DNS-based attacks)
+- (I haven't studied it, but probably DNS-based attacks)
 - exploitation of a known RCE vulnerability in the operating system (and probably network stack specifically)
 - exploitation of a known RCE vulnerability in a dependency
     - node.js itself
     - in a dependency itself
     - or via a supply-chain attack

-another important piece of the security puzzle are the various `useful-service.com` services themselves who **need HTTPS and to make sure what's stored in the local storage is secure** (so only highly-trusted third-party scripts, CSP, etc.)
+Another important piece of the security puzzle are the various `your-client-application.com` services themselves who **need HTTPS and to make sure what's stored in the local storage is secure** (so only highly-trusted third-party scripts, CSP, etc.)

-An important note is that the different `useful-service.com` services are isolated from one another
+An important note is that the different `your-client-application.com` services are isolated from one another.

-For the most part, the boring aspect of the project (accounting data from very small companies), HTTPS and up-to-date dependencies (OS, node.js and package.json dependencies) should probably keep things safe fairly easily
+For the most part, the boring aspect of the project (accounting data from very small companies), HTTPS and up-to-date dependencies (OS, node.js and package.json dependencies) should probably keep things safe fairly easily.